newt-ttt/SpeedSense/README.md

 ### Prerequisites

 To run this application, you'll need Git and Python.
-You can download the latest version [here](https://www.python.org/downloads/)
+You can download the latest version of Python [here](https://www.python.org/downloads/) and Git [here](https://git-scm.com/downloads)

 ### Installation